 Charlotte has experienced the unrest that has been growing in cities across the country.
 Our hope is that the continued conversation, even the difficult topics, increases understanding and provides new ways forward-- together.

-On The Table CLT is part of Knight Foundation’s national replication of the On The Table civic engagement initiative pioneered by The Chicago Community Trust and currently operated by Foundation For The Carolinas.
+On The Table CLT is part of Knight Foundation’s national replication of the On The Table civic engagement initiative pioneered by The Chicago Community Trust and currently operated by Leading On Opportunity.

 SAVE THE DATE